DaveTilheim/Appliaction-automakefile/README.md

 # Appliaction-automakefile
-Automakefile is a program who creates simply makefile.
-It mades with gtk+2
+Automakefile is a program who creates simplies makefiles.
+It mades with gtk+2.